 The successful resolution of a wage/hour class action in which the plaintiffs alleged improper tip pooling and failure to provide adequate notice to restaurant employees under the FLSA and NYLL.

-In addition to litigation, Harris counsels clients on compliance with employment-related laws and on developing, implementing and enforcing personnel policies and procedures.
+In addition to litigating, Harris counsels clients on compliance with employment-related laws and on developing, implementing and enforcing personnel policies and procedures.
 He has also conducted numerous internal investigations on behalf of employers.

-Harris is a co-editor of Proskauer’s Whistleblower Defense Blog, and he has authored, and contributed to several articles and newsletters on employment and labor topics, including “End of Summary Judgment on City Employment Discrimination Claim?”
+In 2014 and 2015, Harris was recognized as a "Rising Star" by New York Super Lawyers — Metro Edition.
+He is a co-editor of Proskauer’s Whistleblower Defense Blog, and has authored, and contributed to several articles and newsletters on employment and labor topics, including “End of Summary Judgment on City Employment Discrimination Claim?”
 N.Y.
 Law Journal (April 2012) and “State Whistleblowing Laws Provide Whopping Verdicts” National Law Journal (January 2014).

 Harris is deeply committed to his pro bono

 practice.
-To that end, he represents clients such as the Harlem Village Academies and the Center Against Domestic Violence and serves as a member of the Pro Bono Advisory Council for the New York Lawyers for the Public Interest.
+He represents clients such as the Harlem Village Academies and the Center Against Domestic Violence and serves as a member of the Pro Bono Advisory Council for the New York Lawyers for the Public Interest.